MD-AHAD-KHAN-PATHAN/MD-AHAD-KHAN-PATHAN/README.md

 Discover a groundbreaking real estate experience through my MERN stack project.
 This online platform empowers users to seamlessly add or buy properties, fostering a dynamic connection between buyers and sellers.

+- Firebase Authentication: Users can sign up, log in, and enjoy personalized experiences through Firebase authentication, ensuring their data is secure.

+- MongoDB Database: This project utilizes MongoDB as a NoSQL database to store and manage data such as Property details, user reviews, payment information, user information, etc.

+- Express.js Server: For server-side functionality, Express.js is employed to create APIs for adding, updating, and deleting Property details, as well as handling user interactions.

+- Payment Gateway: Integrate Stripe API to facilitate secure payment transactions for property purchases.

+- User Roles: Implement roles such as property owner/agent, buyer, and admin with different access levels.

+- Favorites/Wishlist: Allow users to save their favorite properties and create a wishlist.

+- User Reviews: Allow users to leave reviews for properties they have interacted with.

+- Admin Dashboard: Create a dashboard for administrators to manage users, listings, and monitor site activity.

+- Property buy request Tracking: Enable users to track the status of their property, including whether they have been viewed or received responses.

 <br />